scott-w/marionette.collectionhelper/docs/_includes/getting_started.md

 ## Guide

-The [Docsite][docs] outlines how to use this library and how it works with Marionette.
+The [API Guide](./api) outlines how to use this library and how it works with Marionette.

 ## Building and Testing